Ahmed-Arafat10/ODC_Backend_Hackathon_APIs/README.md

 - send exam code :
 	- check if entered student id and course id exists
 	- check if code is already sent
-	- send code to email
+	- send code to student's email
 	- this feature is only for admin [not subadmin]
  - this code is :
 	- unique
 	- used one time [you can have the exam only one time]
 	- expired after two days of admin sending code date
-- send interview email :
+- send interview details to student's email :
 	- check if entered student id and course id exist
 	- check if interview email is already sent
 	- send details of interview to email of student